All Episodes

 What do you think of that?

-Do you need have you read a book called The Creature from Jekyll Island by Mr. Griffin?
+Have you read a book called The Creature from Jekyll Island by Mr. Griffin?

-But I want to wet you whet your appetite.
+But I want to whet your appetite.

 Maybe I won't even get into it until the next hour, but I want you to stay tuned.

-Uh New York and some other cities are going to enact laws saying that restaurants can't put trans fat in our food.
+New York and some other cities are going to enact laws saying that restaurants can't put trans fat in our food.

 That is, we're controlling the restaurants.